patricksimpson/posts/2020/command-line-tips-and-tricks.md

 ### The Book of Seceret Knowledge

-I remember stumbling upon this cache of information.
-What I like about TBOSK is this quote ` This repository is not meant to contain everything but only good quality stuff.`
+` This repository is not meant to contain everything but only good quality stuff.`

 There's A LOT of good quality stuff here for sure, checkout the [one liners](https://github.com/trimstray/the-book-of-secret-knowledge#one-liners-toc) and [shell-functions](https://github.com/trimstray/the-book-of-secret-knowledge#shell-functions-toc) for example... but I might as well just share the entire thing.
 Here is a link to [The Book of Seceret Knowledge](https://github.com/trimstray/the-book-of-secret-knowledge)